dipaksarkar/docs/docs/bouncify/settings/payments.md

 2. **Create a New App**:
    - Click on "Apps & Credentials" in the dashboard.
    - Select "Create App" button.
-   - Enter a name for your application (e.g., "BouncifyPro Integration").
+   - Enter a name for your application (e.g., "Bouncify Integration").
    - Choose the account type (Business or Personal).
    - Click "Create App".